UtrechtUniversity/ricgraph/README-PyPI.md

 You might also want to read the documentation in the [Ricgraph GitHub repository](https://github.com/UtrechtUniversity/ricgraph).
-To use Ricgraph, installing the Ricgraph package is not sufficient.
+To use Ricgraph, installing the [Ricgraph package from PyPI](https://pypi.org/project/ricgraph) is not sufficient.
 Please read the installation instructions in the Ricgraph GitHub repository.